dipsylala/streamdeck-big-clock/README.md

 **Example displays:**
 - 12-hour format: `1 2 : 3 4 : 5 6 PM` for 12:34:56 PM
 - 24-hour format: `1 2 : 3 4 : 5 6` for 12:34:56 (no AM/PM needed)

-### Advanced Layouts

-**Conditional AM/PM Display:**
-- Use "AM Only" button that shows "AM" only during morning hours
-- Use "PM Only" button that shows "PM" only during afternoon/evening hours
-- Useful for creating layouts where you want separate AM/PM buttons that activate contextually

 ## Development